 - include others

 Our guiding principles for working together at Campus view aligns with the B.C.
 Human Rights Code that, “Promotes a climate of understanding and mutual respect where all are equal in dignity and rights.”
-Unacceptable behavior at Campus View is defined as:
+Unacceptable behavior at Campus View is defined as behaviour that: